 Had I known that I would have been more disciplined, I would not have carelessly introduced Mr. Piano into my last summer, and left him there.
 I would have written nothing and left nothing.
 I could have been much more liberal, to the point of indulgent, about what I keep.
 I could have allowed myself to be more attached while I still can.

-It might be possible to project such a drifting-and-never-returning future if someone had pressed me to think, but I couldn’t do any of that on my own, or I refused to think about anything beyond my then giddy hedonism.
+It might be possible to deduce such an ever-drifting-and-never-returning future if someone had pressed me to think, but I couldn’t do any of that on my own, or I refused to think about anything beyond my then giddy hedonism.
 I was eighteen then and had just finished this momentous National College Entrance Examination, which had been haunting every Chinese of that generation since they were born.
 Passing this exam to get into a college was the only way of changing our fate, which everyone coincidentally wanted to change, as everyone was in an unfairly imposed, changeable fate, at least what we were told.

 The Exam, as well as the rustic period around it, becomes or remains a nightmare to each of us, regardless of whether it is in the prospect or in the past, and eventually ironically, regardless of whether you did well on it or not.
 Even though its outcome—a score—was sold to us as very directly and positively correlated with one’s future happiness, both ends of the score spectrum see traumatized souls.
 For those who failed the exam, it is marked as a forever wound that one spends sometimes a whole life’s mental strength coping.
-For those who did well, they became simply lost.
+For those who did well, they gradually, simply, became lost.
 It’s hard not to, when you seem to have reached your prime right there with your life’s mission done with.
-Later they become the bunch that you see ever so often living abroad, most likely in the US, with decent degrees and jobs and steady, uniform career paths.
+Later they form the bunch that you see ever so often living abroad, most likely in the US, with decent degrees and jobs and steady, uniform career paths.

 I happened to be in the well camp.
 I don’t remember how lost I was but I do remember not being able to fully absorb the ecstasy if there were such a thing.
 I did enjoy my mom’s exuberant display of pride, having raised a daughter that obviously does well at everything, where everything equates to that one exam.
 I also enjoyed a sense of genuine regret and sadness that I had allowed to become of my attitude in response when people congratulated me, where I’d say I could’ve done better.
 I imagined such a distinct response must have made me notable, that being introspective, to the point of self-reproaching could be an important element in constructing my identity.
 I had had too little social experience to know what being pretentious was, and even if I had, I would question its definition right there, because I wasn’t pretending to be sad at all, I was, truly, not able to be fully happy.
 Of all the things I enjoyed, I enjoyed them in a reticent and tentative way.
 They were expected, planned, and in the end, not different enough to make a difference to me.
 Until the unexpected, whimsical entrance of Mr. Piano.